kimosop/Examples/README.md

 any questions?

-don't hesitate to contact rob@peat.ai
+don't hesitate to contact api@peat.ai